dankuck/dankuck.github.io/_posts/2020-06-26-trumans-map-3-the-map-is-not-the-territory.md

 “That’s ok, let me help you.”
 Wow, her attitude just flipped when I agreed with her.
 We put my things back in my backpack, then she said, “Have you ever thought of changing your hair?
 You’d look better with different hair.”

-“Uh… sorry,” I said.
+“Uh… sorry?”
+I said.
 Sorry worked once, and it was all I could think of saying.

 “Ha!
 You’re so funny, Truman,” and she walked away.
 I was funny?